Reactive Dog Training: Tips To Help Your Dog Get BetterMay 18, 2023 2023-05-22 15:52

 This is an advanced version of Paws Up.
-If your dog has been doing well with the last trick, you can now stand facing him and move very slowly to the side.
+If your dog has been doing well with the last trick, you can now stand facing them and move very slowly to the side.
 You can have a cookie in your hand to lure your dog as you are doing this.
-He has to move laterally.
-This is not a movement he does a lot in his daily life so you want to be patient, move in small steps and reward his efforts generously!
+They have to move laterally.
+This is not a movement they do a lot in daily life so you want to be patient, move in small steps and reward any efforts generously!

 - Jump Over Leg

 Teach your dog to jump over your leg.
 You can start out sitting on the ground to prevent them from “cheating” by slipping underneath your leg.
 Put your foot against a barrier of some sort (such as a wall, a couch, a tree etc.) and toss a cookie over your leg so that your dog has to jump over to get it.

 Over time you can raise your leg more and more and move away from the barrier.

 Now that you have a repertoire of tricks, put them into an order.
 This could for example be spin left, spin right, hand touch, paws up on the nearest object and jump over your leg as a finish.

 Keep that order – we want to make sure our dog always knows what comes next and can rely on this in any environment and situation.
 Dogs actually are extremely good at learning behavior chains and remembering what even long series of tricks.